xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

 IntelliJ/Rust are fast becoming buddies
 ---

-Most of the time I do everything in Sublime Text 3 -- I like the syntax highlighting, intuitive multi-caret support, and speed of grepping through my project or jumping to a file based on fuzzy filename matching.
+Sublime Text 3 is my go to editor -- I like the syntax highlighting, intuitive multi-caret support, and speed of grepping through my project or jumping to a file based on fuzzy filename matching.
 But it's good to try new dev environments and the more I write Rust the more I want to leverage the type system to be more productive on large projects.
 And while I'm at it I want to support the Rust commercial ecosystem -- I'm going to give the IntelliJ IDE (by Idea Software) a fair shake.
 It doesn't hurt that IntelliJ is also a respected IDE for Java/Scala and Ruby (among many other supported platforms).